THEOplayer/documentation/how-to-guides/04-drm/00-introduction.md

 ##### iOS SDK

-To configure DRM on the iOS SDK, developers can put a FairPlayDRMConfiguration inside a of a SourceDescription.
+To configure DRM on the iOS SDK, developers can put a FairPlayDRMConfiguration inside of a SourceDescription.

 ```swift
 // let headers = [["<KEY>": "<VALUE>"]]